EdwinVW/dapr-traffic-control/README.md

 1. Make sure you have installed Dapr on your machine in self-hosted mode as described in the [Dapr documentation](https://docs.dapr.io/getting-started/install-dapr/).
 1. Open a new command-shell.
 1. Change the current folder to the `src/infrastructure` folder of this repo.
 1. Start the infrastructure services by executing `start-all.ps1` or `start-all.sh` script.
-This script will start Mosquitto (MQTT broker), RabbitMQ (pub/sub broker) and Maildev.
+This script will start Consul, Mosquitto (MQTT broker), RabbitMQ (pub/sub broker) and Maildev.
 Maildev is a development SMTP server that does not actually send out emails (by default).
 Instead, it offers a web frontend that will act as an email in-box showing the emails that were sent to the SMTP server.
 This is very convenient for demos of testscenarios.
 1. You can stop the infrastructure services by executing `stop-all.ps1` or `stop-all.sh` script.

 ### Start the services